Codeinwp/visualizer/readme.txt

 13. Bar chart

 == Changelog ==
+= 3.4.7 - 2020-09-21  =

+* - [Fix] Import from JSON: Reordering columns only reorders the label, not the associated data
+* - [Fix] numberFormat option doesn't apply in Bar charts when using annotations
+* - [Fix] Google GEO chart is not rendering if 3rd data column is added

 = 3.4.6 - 2020-08-11  =

 * - [Feat] Show chart ID in the chart library